janebui/odin-tictactoe/README.md

 # Odin Tic Tac Toe
 by Jane Bui

-This project from the Odin Project focuses on modules and factory functions.
+This is a project from [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/tic-tac-toe) which focuses on modules and factory functions.

 ## Relevant Code